gocardless/ibandit/README.md

 [IBANs](http://en.wikipedia.org/wiki/International_Bank_Account_Number).
 It
 allows you to:

-1. Validate an IBAN's check digits and structure
+1. Create an IBAN from national banking details
 2. Deconstruct an IBAN into national banking details
-3. Create an IBAN from national banking details
+3. Validate an IBAN's check digits and structure

+Ibandit also provides helper methods for validating some countries' local account details.

 The gem is kept up to date using the IBAN structure file from SWIFT.

-**At some point we might want to open source this.
-It's not ready yet!**

 ## Usage